foresterre/foresterre.github.io/content/posts/2024-03-08_parameterized_macro_yare_v3.md

 +++
-title = "What's new in Yare v3.0.0 - Lean parameterized testing macro for Rust" date = 2024-03-08
+title = "What's new in Yare 3.0.0 (A lean parameterized testing macro for Rust)" date = 2024-03-08

 [taxonomies]